To Wit: An E-zine On How To Be a Wit

 ||||

 Opposites Attract AttentionOnce when I was a kid, I got into an argument with Billy.
 “Ignorance of the law is no excuse,” said Billy.
 “Ignorance of the law is the only excuse,” I said.
 Billy froze.
 Then Billy muttered, “Well, it’s still no excuse.”
 I realized that given two things that sounded good, Billy couldn’t tell the difference between them, and he had no other way to judge true and false.
 That was the first time I remember using the technique that I am going to tell you about this month Some words are remembered; some are forgotten.
-Some words hold peoples’
+Some

-attention; some words are background noise.
-Would you like your words
+words hold peoples’ attention; some words are background noise.
+Would

-to keep peoples’ attention?
-There is a common, easy way to do it.
-It is
+you like your words to keep peoples’ attention?
+There is a common, easy

-as easy as putting contrasting or opposite ideas close together.
-Since
+way to do it.
+It is as easy as putting contrasting or opposite ideas

-the time of the ancient Greeks it’s been called “antithesis.”
-The three kinds of antithesis are single, serial, and double.
+“antithesis.”
+The three kinds of antithesis are single,

-By serial antithesis, I mean simply a series of single antitheses.
-For
+By serial antithesis, I mean simply a series of single

-example, Winston Churchill said of the British government before WW II:
+antitheses.
+For example, Winston Churchill said of the British

-Why didn’t Churchill just call the government “irresolute?”
-That would
+Why didn’t Churchill just call the government

-be quicker.
+“irresolute?”
+That would be quicker.
 Why use serial antithesis?

-For double antithesis, you use more than one word in the first half
+For double antithesis, you use more than one word in the

-it in the Gettysburg Address:
+Lincoln used it in the Gettysburg Address:

 Churchill was great at it.
 In The Malakand Field Force, he wrote:

-Wow: tossing sea, firm ground; cause, result; theory, fact: triple antithesis,
+Wow: tossing sea, firm ground; cause, result; theory,

-and one of them a metaphor.
+fact: triple antithesis, and one of them a metaphor.
 Another time he said:

 Quadruple antithesis!
 What do you use antithesis for?
-You can use antithesis to express the
+You can use antithesis

 You can make people pay attention to your words.
-You can phrase your
+You can

-try to memorize them to repeat to others.
-Antithesis is one of the easiest
+words, people will try to memorize them to repeat to others.
+Antithesis

-and most powerful techniques for crafting memorable phrases.
-Try it for
+memorable phrases.
+Try it for yourself. |

 |